5th Floor, Rajapushpa Summit

-The medical device technologies market is estimated to witness a CAGR of around 7.5% over the forecast period.
-Certain factors that are driving the market growth include rising prevalence of chronic diseases and related increase in disability-adjusted life years, technological advancements in medical devices, and consistent increase in the ageing population.
+The medical devices market is estimated to witness a CAGR of around 5.7% over the forecast period.
+Certain factors that are driving the market growth include the rising prevalence of chronic diseases and related increases in disability-adjusted life years, technological advancements in medical devices, and a consistent increase in the aging population.

 However, strict FDA regulations are bound to be present in the field of healthcare.
 The regulatory framework for medical devices is not standardized in many countries across the world.
 The other factors, such as uncertainty in reimbursement and an increase in the cost of services, are also hindering the growth of the market studied.